vertilia/recif/README.md

 When businesses express new or updated rulesets, they may be either coded by programmers into the existing information system, or they may be declared in a special dialect that the system may parse and evaluate.
 In this case programmer's intervention is not needed, but the parsing and evaluation time may be significant.
 Each time the system needs to evaluate conditions from a ruleset for specific context (for example, define product segment) the system needs to parse the rule file, process conditions starting at the top level until the matching rule found, all this recursively calling methods for each operation mentioned in a ruleset.

 With recif, when rulesets are updated in a rule file we call the converter that translates the rules into a native code.
 That code represents the ruleset conditions from the file.
 All operations are already translated to native constructs like OR, AND etc, so the execution of the full ruleset is optimal.
-To use that class inside your project instantiate the object and call its `evaluate()` method passing the context as its parameter. `evaluate()` will return `true` (or corresponding value) if match found, or `false` if passed context does not match any condition.
+To use that class inside your project instantiate the object and call its `evaluate()` method passing the context as its parameter. `evaluate()` will return `true` (or corresponding value) if match found, or `false` if passed context does not match any condition (yes, you may provide your own return value).

 ## Example 1